weleoka/kaica_dun/README.md

 #### Logical Diagram
 This is a diagram of the logical database model (not necessarily 100% up to date) resulting from forward engineering database tables using Hibernate and JPA.
-Other aspects to the projects logical design are the method for autoincrementing the Primary Key values wich in this case follows the SEQUENCE method where Java will dictate the sequencing.
-[Auto-incrementing and Java Persistence API](https://thoughts-on-java.org/jpa-generate-primary-keys/)

 ![ . . . ](model_db_logical.png)